-The machine's own OS agent goes silent, the witness takes over on standby power, and a Concierge session — that you approve — reads the screen, cycles the power, and watches it come back.
+The machine's own OS agent goes silent, the KVM takes over on standby power, and a CEC Support session that you approve reads the screen, cycles the power, and watches it come back.
 Press play.

 Four connections, all of them dumb on purpose.
-The PC can't tell the witness from a monitor and a keyboard — which is exactly why it works when nothing else does.
+The PC can't tell the KVM from a monitor and a keyboard, which is exactly why it works when nothing else does.

 Same job at every price: keep the machine on your graph when its OS can't help.
 They differ in how sharp they see and where they live.

 No second app, no vendor portal.
-A witness claims into your fleet like any laptop — its console opens in the same tab, its power button is a button in the drawer, and sharing it follows the same grants as everything else.
+A KVM claims into your fleet like any laptop: its console opens in the same tab, its power button is a button in the drawer, and sharing it follows the same grants as everything else.

-A fresh witness announces itself on your LAN — before it knows the time, before it's touched the internet.
+A fresh KVM announces itself on your LAN before it knows the time, before it's touched the internet.
 Your app hears it, you tap Claim, and it's wearing your name.

 Every device of yours on that LAN shows the newcomer instantly.
 No IPs typed, no cloud round-trip.